-The cryptographic proofs and unique identifiers that prevent forks are also critically important for secure sharding.
+The cryptographic proofs and unique identifiers are also critically important for secure sharding.
 They allow shards to send each other messages, with assurance that the message from a given shard was truly the consensus of that shard.

 Legal Controls and Transparency